 Subject Leaders have the necessary expertise to play a pivotal role in both the design and delivery of their subject area; ensuring a clear progression of both skills and knowledge across all year groups, underpinned by a robust assessment system.
 They can confidently articulate how learning is re-visited and developed year-on-year, to ensure a real depth of learning right across the school.

-We encourage children to be brave, be bold and exercise a healthy Growth Mindset.
+We encourage children to be brave, be bold and exercise a healthy Growth Mindset in every subject.

 - Our children demonstrate confidence, independence, resilience and a real thirst for learning